sidney-eliot/3d-artists-handbook/content/texture/baking.md

 ### Skews
-Skews is a Marmoset only feature that allows for the normals to be edited real time and immediately shows the re baked result.
+Skews is a Marmoset only feature that allows for the normals to be edited real-time and immediately shows the re baked result.
 This however doesn't replace the initial correction of normals.

 Skews can be toggled in the low menu and can be edited there as well.
 Editing the skew will make it red and make the normal point in a 90° angle from the face.
 The skew should (if at all) be painted at spots where screws, rivets and other detail is baked.